Close

 Visa Requirements for Tonga: Entry Rules by Nationality

-Most visitors to Tonga can enter visa-free for tourism and business purposes, with stays typically limited to 30 or 31 days.
+Most visitors to Tonga can enter visa-free for tourism, with initial stays limited to 30 days.
 Your visa requirements depend on your nationality and passport type.

 Visa-Free Entry